Strange Bedfellows: Find Out Who Todd Chrisley Of ‘Chrisley Knows Best’ Considers His ‘Best Friend’!

 — Todd Chrisley (@toddchrisley) June 30, 2017

-But the Chrisley Knows Best star is known for being good friends to other people, as well.
-On the same night that Kim called into the show to sing Todd’s praises, fellow Housewife Tamra Judge also said that she absolutely adored the father-of-five.
+However, the Chrisley Knows Best star is known for being good friends to other people, as well.
+On the same night that Kim called into the show to sing Todd’s praises, fellow Housewife Tamra Judge also said that she absolutely adored the father of five.

 “When we met I knew instantly we would be friends for life.
 His good looks, perfect smile, charm, sarcastic mouth, love for God and his family [shines] bright,” she said.